The 'Many Minds' Approach to Quantum Mechanics

 Branching occurs relative to a biography when there is a branching of maximal experiences.
 This happens when we become aware of the macroscopic effects of a quantum interaction.
-Lockwood argued that it is already accepted that we can have mutually incompatible experiences which are wholly our own, they simply occur at different times.
+Lockwood stated that it's already accepted that we can have mutually incompatible experiences which are wholly our own, they simply occur at different times.

-Lockwood showed that biographies can be represented by a cylinder; with time as the vertical dimension and biographies as the horizontal dimension.
-The distribution of maximal experiences at any particular time are seen by looking at a cross-sectional area of the cylinder.
+Lockwood showed that biographies can be represented by a cylinder - with time as the vertical dimension and biographies as the horizontal dimension.
+The distribution of maximal experiences at any particular time is seen by looking at a cross-sectional area of the cylinder.
 This will be made up of a number of different colours, each representing different experiences.
 Before the measurement, the surface could be green, for example, but after the 'split', it will divide into yellow and blue regions.

 Image credit: Helen Klus/Public domain.

 In contrast to Albert and Loewer, who claimed that you will only become one of the observers present after a quantum interaction, Lockwood appears to suggest that you become them all.
 In fact, Lockwood claimed that it does not make sense to ask who you will become.